-In order to drill or alter oil and gas wells in the State of California, operators are required to post a surety bond as a guarantee that they will adhere to the regulations set for the industry.
+To drill or alter oil and gas wells in the State of California, operators are required to post a surety bond as a guarantee that they will adhere to the regulations set for the industry.

 Who Needs a California Oil and Gas Well Bond?

 Any operator who wishes to drill, deepen, or otherwise alter wells in the state of California is regulated by the California Department of Conservation’s Division of Oil, Gas, and Geothermal Resources.
 To begin a project, the operator must obtain proper permitting, which requires a $25,000 bond for each well less than 10,000 feet or a $40,000 bond for each well that is more than 10,000 feet deep.
-Operators should verify the required bond amount with the state prior to bonding.
+Operators should verify the required bond amount with the state before bonding.

 Why Do I Need a California Oil and Gas Well Bond?

 For permitted projects, oil and gas well bonds ensure that the operators will fully comply with the laws defined in Division 3 of the Public Resources Code and all rules and regulations of the State Oil and Gas Supervisor or district deputies.

 Among other provisions, the principals pledge to:

 - Avoid causing harmful substances to penetrate underground or surface water